alexeydubrovsky/camel-integration/README.md

 Use com.ntt.test.route.UseCase1OrderAggregator class for implementation.

 # Use Case #2:
-  Develop a REST API using Apache Camel to find the lowest airline fair price by integrating with multiple airline providers.
+  Develop REST API using Apache Camel to find the lowest airline fare price by integrating with multiple airline providers.
-  Also implement integration best practices like exception handling, redelivery, logging etc.
+  You should cover integration best practices like exception handling, redelivery, logging etc as part of this use case.

-  2.1: Expose a REST API using Apache Camel (you can use any Camel REST implementations i.e CXF/Servlet/Undertow) to accept the following XML.
+  2.1: Expose REST API using Apache Camel (you can use any Camel REST implementations i.e CXF/Servlet/Undertow) to accept the following XML.

     POST /camel-integration/flights/search

     Body :
     <booking>
         <from>location</from>